sudm0123/Getting_And_Cleaning_Data/README.md

 Project Summary
 ---------------
 The aim of the project is to create one R script called run_analysis.R that does the following:
-1. Merges the training and the test sets to create one data set
+1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
-4. Appropriately labels the data set with descriptive activity names
+4. Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Steps Involved
 --------